 Combine the cooked tortellini, figs, prosciutto, and salad greens in a bowl.
 Toss with enough balsamic vinaigrette to coat — start with 2 tablespoons and add more to taste.
 Divide the salad between serving bowls and sprinkle the walnuts on top.

 Combine the tortellini, figs, and prosciutto in a resealable container.
-Toss with a tablespoon or two of balsamic vinaigrette to prevent the ingredients from drying out or sticking to each other.
+Toss with a tablespoon or 2 of balsamic vinaigrette to prevent the ingredients from drying out or sticking to each other.
 Store this mix separately from the greens and the walnuts.
 When ready to eat, toss individual servings of the tortellini mix, greens, and walnuts with another tablespoon or two of balsamic vinaigrette.